ABAtanasov/GalerkinSparseGrids.jl/README.md

 For now, we assume periodic boundary conditions.
 It is not too difficult to generalize away from a periodic boundary.

-The derivative matrix for the position basis is `periodic_pos_DLF_Matrix(alpha::Real, k::Int, max_level::Int)` while the matrix for the hierarchical basis is obtained from this by conjugation and can be called by `periodic_hier_DLF_Matrix(alpha::Real, k::Int, max_level::Int)`.
+The derivative matrix for the DG position basis in 1-D is `periodic_pos_DLF_Matrix(alpha::Real, k::Int, max_level::Int)` while the matrix for the DG hierarchical basis in 1-D is obtained from this by conjugation and can be called by `periodic_hier_DLF_Matrix(alpha::Real, k::Int, max_level::Int)`.
 Here DLF stands for Derivative with Lax-Friedrichs flux.

 It is advised, for now, to have alpha = 0 (so no Lax-Friedrichs flux is involved).

+Higher dimensional hierarchical and sparse derivative operators are implemented in `Multidim_Derivative.jl`.
+They take as arguments the coordinate number `i` that we are taking the derivative of, the k polynomials on each division & the sparse depth n, along with the appropriate vector-to-dict dict-to vector lookups.

+    full_D_matrix{D}(i::Int, k::Int, n::Int,
+        srefVD::Array{CartesianIndex{D},2}, srefDV::Dict{Array{CartesianIndex{D},1},Int})

+    sparse_D_matrix{D}(i::Int, k::Int, n::Int,
+        srefVD::Array{CartesianIndex{D},2}, srefDV::Dict{Array{CartesianIndex{D},1},Int})

 ### Solving Hyperbolic PDEs